 We at Backyard Brains have dedicated our lives to studying spikes (also known as action potentials), and you can too!
 What shall we use to study neurons?
 380 million years of evolution bring you the cockroach.
 That's even older than dinosaurs!
 We will use the Discoid cockroach (Blaberus discoidalis), or false death's head.
 They live in the Amazon rainforest of South America under the bark of rotting trees.

 Like most multicellular animals (beyond creatures like sea sponges), cockroaches' bodies are filled with nerves (which are bundles of neurons) to control movement & sensation.
 As said above, neurons use a combination of electrical and chemical signaling to function.

 How does the neuron generate the electrical impulse?
 It is due to both a chemical and electrical difference across the inside and outside of the neural membrane.

 The movement of sodium and potassium across the neural membrane causes the momentary change in voltage called the action potential or "spike".

-But enough theory, let's see this spike for real!
+Now let's see this spike for real!

 - Return the cockroach to its house.
-It'll be fine, the leg will grow back if the cockroach is not a full grown adult yet (Adults have wings, nymphs don't).
+It'll be fine, the leg will grow back if the cockroach is not a full grown adult yet (adults have wings, nymphs don't).

 - Place the leg on the cork of your SpikerBox.